 One factor at play here is the phenomenon of “Anti-selection bias.”

-The certainty for many newly established portfolios is an initial long period of small negative return, as a result of continued premium payments and initial purchase of policies.
-Investors in smaller portfolios, say less than 2000 lives, should also expect lumpy returns simply for the reasons of probability and chance in small samples.
+The certainty for many newly established portfolios is an initial long period of small negative return.
+Certainly, a result of continued premium payments and initial purchase of policies.
+Investors in smaller portfolios, say less than 2000 lives, should also expect lumpy returns.
+Due to probability and chance in small samples.
 An initial negative return profile similarly observed in investments like infrastructure or a “Land Bank”.

-Taking a global view on the asset class, this investment is rewarding to those who show patience, dedicated capital, and the openness to recognise asset managers who take a conservative approach to stable ongoing returns.
-Frankly, investors looking to invest in the asset class should commit to at least 8 to 10-year horizon in order to realise respectable gross risk adjusted returns.
+Taking a global view on the asset class, this investment is rewarding to those who show patience.
+Importantly, the openness to recognise asset managers who take a conservative approach to stable ongoing returns.
+Frankly, investors looking to invest in the asset class should commit to at least 8 to 10-year horizon in order to realise respectable gross risk-adjusted returns.

 To appreciate the logic behind the unique performance characteristics of life settlements you must first understand the nature of the asset class.